hfg-gmuend/openmoji/FAQ.md

 > Whenever you make a contribution to a repository containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.

 Full discussion and context in [#120](https://github.com/hfg-gmuend/openmoji/issues/120).

+### 🤔: I suggested / proposed / asked for an Emoji ... but why is my name not listed as "author" of the new OpenMoji?

+Because we decided that the authorship should go to the person who took actively care of everything in terms of making: sketching, designing, testing, iterating, discussing etc. until the new OpenMoji was accepted.
+Idealy the same person takes care of the entire pipeline from start to end.
+However if the initial suggestion was by a different person, we will acknowledge this is the changelog.txt file while still credit the "maker" as the author.